E-scooters may be fun, but are they safe?

 Signs of a traumatic brain injury may appear immediately after the accident, or hours and days later.
 They include:

-What to do: If your head is hit during the accident, go to your nearest hospital Accident and Emergency (A&E) where you can be assessed as soon as possible.
+What to do: If your head is hit during the accident, go to your nearest hospital Urgent Care Centre (UCC) where you can be assessed as soon as possible.
 Remember that traumatic brain injuries are emergencies that need to be treated quickly, or consequences could rapidly worsen.

-At the A&E, imaging studies (MRI or CT scans) may be done to diagnose your injury, and a neurosurgeon may be called in to evaluate and treat you.
+At the UCC, imaging studies (MRI or CT scans) may be done to diagnose your injury, and a neurosurgeon may be called in to evaluate and treat you.

-Even if symptoms only appear after a couple of days from the injury, you should still go to the doctor or A&E as soon as you experience them.
+Even if symptoms only appear after a couple of days from the injury, you should still go to the doctor or UCC as soon as you experience them.

 One of the most common scooter-related injuries is a fracture, ie. a broken bone.
 It can easily be caused by the impact of falling from an e-scooter or colliding with one.
 Fractures can range from mild to severe, and can be especially critical if it occurs in an elderly person.

-What to do: A fracture often requires emergency treatment, so head to the A&E department immediately if you or the injured person is experiencing the symptoms above.
+What to do: A fracture often requires emergency treatment, so head to the UCC department immediately if you or the injured person is experiencing the symptoms above.

 If you can see an exposed bone, or think that there may be broken bones in the back, neck, or hip, do not move the injured person.
 Call an ambulance for help.